serzhshakur/test-automation-training/3-configuring-ta-project/readme.md

 ```aidl
 ./gradlew clean test
 ```
-As we can see nothing happened.
+As we can see no tests were executed.
 It is because by default `java` plugin uses Junit4 as a test runner.
 We need to reconfigure a `test` task so it uses Juni5 platform.
 Add the following code to your `build.gradle` file
 ```aidl
 test {